ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 ### Development Details

-Before you start making changes you should run npm install.
+Before you start making changes you should run `npm install`.
 This ensures your local development environment is setup and ready to go.

 We use [husky] to automatically install git hooks.
 Please enable it when